 GNOME extensions provide a great way for other developers to work on adding features to the desktop that the GNOME team hasn’t thought of.
 We’ve talked about GNOME extensions before.
 We’ve even shared some extensions that add functionality and change the aesthetics of the GNOME desktop.

-GSConnect is one such extension that adds a lot of functionality to your GNOME desktop mostly related to your Android smartphone.
-It lets you easily send files between your Gnome desktop and Android smartphone, sync the clipboard or notifications between the two devices, browse files wirelessly on your Android device from your desktop, and much more.
-Just about everything KDE Connect does.
+GSConnect is one such extension that adds functionality to your GNOME desktop mostly related to your Android smartphone.
+It lets you easily send files between your Gnome desktop and Android smartphone, sync the clipboard or notifications between the two devices, and browse files wirelessly on your Android device from your desktop, everything KDE Connect does.

 MConnect vs GSConnect

 Some users might be familiar with MConnect.
-It’s an extension that was created to port KDE Connect functionality to GNOME.
+It’s an extension created to port KDE Connect functionality to GNOME.
 GSConnect has quite a few advantages over MConnect though.
-First of all, it is a complete KDE Connect protocol implementation written in GJS for Gnome Shell (requires Gnome Shell 3.24 or newer).
+First, it is a complete KDE Connect protocol implementation written in GJS for Gnome Shell (requires Gnome Shell 3.24 or newer).

-What it means is that it does not need KDE Connect or any of its dependencies, unlike MConnect which needs both.
+It means it does not need KDE Connect or any of its dependencies, unlike MConnect which needs both.
 So when you install GSConnect you only install GSConnect and nothing else.
 You’ll still need the KDE Connect Android app installed on your phone.
 It also has similar requirements as KDE Connect.
 That means your PC and Android device should be connected to the same Wi-Fi network.

 GSConnect Features